apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### 2025-08-14: Apache Jackrabbit Oak 1.84.0 released
+Apache Jackrabbit Oak 1.8.0 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.
+See the [downloads](downloads.html#latest) page for more details.

 #### 2025-08-01: Apache Jackrabbit 2.22.1 released
 Apache Jackrabbit 2.22.2 is an incremental feature release based on and compatible with earlier stable Jackrabbit 2.x releases.
 See the